Microsoft Gives Up On Mixer And Releases Exclusive Streamers

 Image Credit: Mixer/Microsoft

 With the announcement shocking a lot of people, the question is why cut things now?
 Why ahead of a console release where players could easily stream themselves on a native platform?
-Why when game streaming is booming?
+Why when game streaming is booming, just look at the Twitch quarantine numbers?
 It’s a rare misstep for Microsoft’s gaming efforts in a time where they can’t afford to make many more.
 As Mixer shuts down, Microsoft ends up losing millions only to see exclusive streamers walk.
 Sure, a lot of the streamers on Mixer are heading to Facebook Gaming, but who cares?
 Mixer was never going to be the strongest streaming platform.
 Twitch has that down pretty tightly.
 The goal was never to take over the scene; Mixer was meant to be an easy to use alternative to give people a platform to stream.

 If you haven’t looked into the gear needed to stream, then you need to know three things.
 One, it’s incredibly expensive.
 Two, it’s fairly complicated, requiring a PC as well as a console.
 Three, it’s a huge undertaking to find yourself streaming to like 2-4 people on a good day when starting out.
 If you take those three things into consideration, then you can see Mixer’s appeal.
 The built-in ability to stream yourself felt like the early days of YouTube.
 Now, Facebook Gaming and its haphazard focus on streamers is going to undo all the good Mixer offered.